Site Engineer - Utilities

 The Ideal Candidate

-- Degree level qualification in a Civil Engineering allied subject or BETec in Civil Engineering and vocational training in Engineering
+- Degree level qualification (or equivalent) in a Civil Engineering allied subject or HNC in Civil Engineering and vocational training in Engineering.

 - Relevant CSCS Card